Wikinaut/echo-server-running-on-node/README.md

 #### automatic start and installation of pre-requisites
 Attribution: the installation code is shamelessy borrowed and modified from the nice https://github.com/ether/etherpad-lite project.

+See package.json for requirements which will be installed automatically.

 * git clone git://github.com/Wikinaut/echo-server-running-on-node.git echo-server
 * add a user for node scripts, e.g. nodeuser
 * su nodeuser bin/run.sh